I-9 completion requirements change

 Expired driver license acceptability for List B documents

-Consistent with Governor Inslee’s Proclamation 20-41.8, if the employee’s WA State driver license expired on or after March 1, 2020, the document expiration date is temporarily extended until midnight October 1, 2020 and the document is acceptable as a List B document for Form I-9.
+Consistent with Governor Inslee’s Proclamation 20-41, if the employee’s WA State driver license expired on or after March 1, 2020, the document expiration date is temporarily extended and the document is acceptable as a List B document for Form I-9.
+As of January 19, 2021 the extension is in effect until the end of the COVID-19 emergency or until rescinded.

 For expired driver license review, the I-9 coordinator must: